 The 3 Day Notice time period is calculated as starting the day it is served and expires at the midnight of the third day from the next day when it was issued.
 However, if the third day is not a business day being a weekend or holiday, it will expire at the midnight of the next business day.
 Remember that the day on which the notice is issued will not be counted.
 So for instance, a 3 Day Notice issued on Monday will expire at midnight on Thursday.
 And if Thursday is a holiday, it will expire at midnight on Friday.
 Weekends do not count.

 Proper service of notice

 Under the law of California, a landlord has three options when it comes to issuing a 3 Day Notice.

 - The landlord or his/her agent can personally hand over the notice to the tenant at rental property.

 - The landlord can also mail the copy of this notice through certified mail, registered mail or regular mail.
 If the notice is mailed, the landlord should also request a return receipt.

 - If at all, the landlord fails to give the notice to the tenant personally, they can leave it at a conspicuous location at the property, like taping it to the front door.

-If you are a landlord or a tenant, use the above-mentioned information in the best possible manner to try and avoid getting involved in a legal battle.
-So, landlords and tenants should try to resolve the matter themselves with involving the court as once the case is in court, it can consume a lot of time, money and energy.
+If you are either a landlord or a tenant, use the above-mentioned information in the best possible manner to try and avoid getting involved in a legal battle.
+Landlords and tenants should try to resolve the matter themselves with involving the court as once the case is in court, it can consume a lot of time, money and energy by everyone involved.

 It is best to contact your legal representative for the most up to date law and regulations to properly serve your notice.
 Fast Evict is always available to answer any questions you may have about your situation.
 Please give us a call at 1-800-686-8686 and we will be happy to help.
-For our landlord and property manager visitors, we have free California eviction notices which can be downloaded and printed:
+For our landlord and property manager visitors, we have Free Printable California Eviction Notices which can be downloaded and printed: